wolfSSL/wolfTPM/examples/README.md

 To enable parameter encryption use `-aes` for AES-CFB mode or `-xor` for XOR mode.
 Only some TPM commands / responses support parameter encryption.
 If the TPM2_ API has .flags `CMD_FLAG_ENC2` or `CMD_FLAG_DEC2` set then the command will use parameter encryption / decryption.

-There are some vendor specific examples, like the TPM 2.0 extra GPIO examples for ST33.
+There are some vendor specific examples, like the TPM 2.0 extra GPIO examples for ST33 and NPCT75x.

 ## Native API Test